fumofumiz/tccm-homeworks2025/project2a/README.md

 @mainpage

-Computes a matrix–matrix product with symmetric sparse matrices.
+This program computes a matrix–matrix product with symmetric sparse matrices.

 ---

-## Description
+## (TODO) Description

-This Fortran program loads two sparse matrices and multiplies them using different
+This Fortran program loads two sparse matrices in CSR format and multiplies them using different
 methods:

-- **`n`**
-**`n`**

-and reports performance metrics, scaling behavior, and fill-in of the resulting matrix.
+- **`1`** Multiplication with a sparse matrix adapted algorithm.

+- **`2`** Standard matrix-matrix multiplication.

+- **`3`** Standard matrix-matrix multiplication with the BLAS subroutine dgemm.

+For each one the

+---

+## (TODO) Instructions for use

+In order to run the program you need

+ -**`1`** Two matrices in CRS format.

+The input file is structured as follows

+filename_matrix_A       :: character
+filename_matrix_B       :: character
+n                       :: integer
+n                       :: integer (optional), default 0, if different from 0 the matrices are printed

+To run the program then use the command

+sparse < input

+if you wish to print the output in a file

+sparse < input > output

+The output is structured as the following

 ---